OmarMacPherson/Playford_2024/README.md

 * **Libraries Used:**

   * **requests and BeautifulSoup:** For fetching and parsing the content of each job listing.
-  * **pandas:** For organizing the content and comparing the original and shortened job descriptions
+  * **pandas:** For organising the content and comparing the original and shortened job descriptions
   * **tqdm:** For progress tracking.

 * **How it Works:** This script fetches the content of both the original and shortened job links and compares the text.
 If the text matches, it marks it as "Yes," and if there is a discrepancy, it is marked as "No."